DFXswiss/docs/src/en/privacy.md

 #### Order processing
 We have concluded an order processing agreement (AVV) with the above-mentioned provider.
 This is a contract required by data protection law, which ensures that the provider only processes the personal data of our website visitors in accordance with our instructions and in compliance with the GDPR.

-## 3. general notes and obligatory information
+## 3. General notes and obligatory information

 ### Data protection
 The operators of these pages take the protection of your personal data very seriously.
 We treat your personal data confidentially and in accordance with the statutory data protection regulations and this data protection declaration.